AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50116-admin-user-cannot-create-a-url-rewrite.md

 <u>Steps to reproduce</u>:

-1. Create a category tree which has more than three levels of subcategories.
+1. Create a category tree which has more than three levels of sub-categories.
 1. Try to create a *[!UICONTROL URL Rewrite]* for the level four category using both the *For Product* and *For Category* options.

 <u>Expected results</u>: